Adopted: April 1970

 D. Procurement Thresholds

-Purchasing Services shall solicit prices from suppliers for goods or services in the following manner:
+Purchasing Services shall have the discretion to solicit prices from suppliers for goods or services in the following manner:

 • Only one bidder is capable of providing the goods or services